memgraph/docs/mage/query-modules/cpp/graph_util.md

 #### Output:

-- `sorted_nodes: List[Vertex]` ➡ Ordering of the nodes where each node appears before all the nodes it points to.
+- `sorted_nodes: List[Vertex]` ➡ Node ordering in which each node appears before all nodes to which it points

 #### Usage: